 Opel Zafira

-In Germany, the entry-level version is not called Zafira at all, but Vivaro Kombi.
-This basic configuration — featuring black bumpers, simpler seating, and exposed metal interior panels — carries the commercial-leaning Vivaro badge.
-The Zafira name is reserved exclusively for the better-equipped Edition trim and the range-topping GS.
+In the German market, the entry-level version is marketed not as the Opel Zafira, but as the Opel Vivaro Kombi.
+This more basic configuration features black bumpers, simpler seating arrangements, and exposed metal interior panels, reinforcing its more commercial-oriented character.
+The Zafira name is reserved exclusively for the higher-spec Edition trim and the flagship GS variant.

-Interestingly, the base Vivaro Kombi comes standard with nine seats, thanks to a two-seat front passenger bench.
-Higher trims default to eight seats, although buyers can opt for either a nine-seat layout (albeit with tighter spacing) or a more comfortable six-seat configuration at extra cost.
+Interestingly, the entry-level Opel Vivaro Kombi is equipped as standard with a nine-seat layout, made possible by a two-seat front passenger bench.
+Higher-spec versions of the Opel Zafira come standard with eight seats, although customers can optionally choose either a nine-seat arrangement with tighter seating space or a more comfortable six-seat configuration at additional cost.

 powertrain

-Technically, today’s Zafira belongs to the large French K0 family of one-ton vans, meaning its German identity is largely limited to the badge.
-Some may recall that until 2022, the Zafira Life equipped with a 2.0-liter turbodiesel engine was assembled at the PSMA Rus plant in Kaluga.
-Production ceased following the geopolitical developments of that year, which prompted many Western manufacturers to withdraw from the Russian market.
+Underneath the badge, today’s Opel Zafira is essentially part of the large French K0 family of one-ton vans, meaning its German roots are now mostly symbolic.
+Enthusiasts may remember that until 2022, the diesel-powered Opel Zafira Life was assembled at the PSMA Rus facility in Kaluga.
+That production came to an end after the geopolitical upheaval of 2022, when numerous Western manufacturers suspended or withdrew operations from the Russian market.

-These updated emissions standards pose increasing challenges for diesel engines.
-Despite the slight power increase, performance has marginally declined: the 0–100 km/h sprint now takes 10.6 seconds, compared to 10.4 seconds with the previous 2.0-liter unit, both paired with the same eight-speed automatic transmission.
-Top speed has also fallen from 193 km/h to 185 km/h.
+The sprint from 0–100 km/h takes 10.6 seconds instead of 10.4 seconds with the older 2.0-litre diesel, despite both using the same eight-speed automatic gearbox.
+Top speed has also dropped from 193 km/h to 185 km/h.

 .webp)